How to Get a Commercial on TV for Your Business

 - Wide demographic

-- High customer lifetime value
+- Products or services with high customer lifetime value

 - Simple marketing message